Outline of concepts to be presented

 - Create a visual presentation to support your moon observation report:

 If you would like to reinforce technology skills, you can have the students work together to create a visual presentation to be presented on the dome.
-This presentation could be created in PowerPoint, Keynote, or Appleworks, and could include text and pictures which help them to report on their observations, and what they learned about the moon.
+This presentation could be created in PowerPoint, or Keynote, and could include text and pictures which help them to report on their observations, and what they learned about the moon.
 Talk to the planetarium staff if you'd like your students to present this on the dome as part of this program.

 - Complete or review the activity Jack and Jill on the Moon.
-Even though this activity was designed for Kindergarten, you can use it to help the students remember the order of the phases, and to recognize features on the moon.
+Even though this activity was designed for Kindergarten, you can use it to help the students remember the order of the phases and to recognize features on the moon.

 - Launching to the Moon Paper Activities: NASA has produced a set of fun worksheets to support the new spacecraft being designed to take astronauts to the moon.